 After six months, Pennsylvania Consolidated Statutes Title 42 §8301(d) gives the deceased’s beneficiaries the right to pursue wrongful death claims.

 The Statute of Limitations Affects How Long You Have to File Your Case

-If you’re considering legal action after a car accident, do not delay.
-Pennsylvania Consolidated Statutes §5524 generally allows two years for car accident victims to file a personal injury lawsuit.
+If you’re considering legal action after a crash, do not delay.
+Pennsylvania Consolidated Statutes §5524 generally allows two years for accident injury victims to file a personal injury lawsuit.
 If you allow this time limit to pass, you may lose your right to recover compensation in a lawsuit.

-Fortunately, you don’t have to find all of the evidence for your suit alone.
-If you’re struggling with this upcoming deadline, call on our Philadelphia car accident attorneys.
+If you’re struggling with this upcoming deadline, get a car wreck lawyer as quickly as possible.
 We know how to draft a strong case on a tight deadline.
-When we work together, you’ll have a better chance of bringing your concerns before one of Philadelphia’s county clerks.
+You’ll have a better chance of bringing your concerns before the court when we work together.

 Our Personal Injury Team Can Help You Build Your Car Accident Claim

-Our personal injury team strives to take the stress of a legal complaint off of your shoulders.
+Our personal injury team strives to take the legal complaint’s stress off your shoulders.
 With that in mind, you can count on a car accident attorney in Philadelphia to help you:

 - Gather evidence to establish liability

 - Hire accident reconstruction and medical experts to serve as professional witnesses